The Environmental Related Aftermath of COVID-19Victoria Brodsky

 COVID-19 and the Environment

-The current pandemic has changed the lives of the global population; thousands of lives lost and thousands more fighting this disease.
+The current COVIC-19 pandemic has changed the lives of the global population; thousands of lives lost and thousands more fighting this disease.
 Even if you are well, your life has changed dramatically because of this.
 Air travel has come to a halt and we are moving less as we hunker down in homes.
-In turn, global pollution rates are currently down.
+In turn, our environment and global pollution rates are currently down.
 BBC reported that in New York, the amount of carbon monoxide from cars has been reduced nearly 50% from last year.
 In China, emissions fell by 25% and coal use by some of the largest producers in China also fell by 40%.

 Is There an Environmental Silver Lining to COVID-19?